Canned food recipes – the canned foods dietitians actually buy and how they use them

 And for those on a strict budget, canned foods are generally cheaper than fresh fruit and veg, making them an economical option.

-“Canned food is so economical and convenient,” Angela says.
+“Canned food is so economical and convenient,” Charlotte says.
 “I have no issue with them, whatsoever.”
+Full of beans

 Here’s five easy recipes using canned foods: